Pages

 Thursday, December 15, 2016

-You Must Know This Before Your Next Operation
+You Must Know about TXA Before Your Next Operation

-A new study out Baylor College of Medicine in Houston shows that use of effective anti-bleeding drugs during surgery is up, but not up enough.
-Dr. Henry Huang says,
+A new study out of Baylor College of Medicine in Houston shows that use of effective anti-bleeding drugs during surgery is up.
+That's good.
+But it is not up enough.

 “There is a growing body of literature to support the use of antifibrinolytics to decrease perioperative blood loss, so the hope was that utilization rate would come up, and it did so in our study.
 But nearly 30% of centers have still decided not to use antifibrinolytics despite the increasing evidence.

-A broad study of TXA in 2012 called CRASH-2 looked at 20,000 patients (half given TXA, half a placebo).
-It proved beyond all doubt that doctors most common fears about TXA - that it would cause patients to "throw" a clot that would harm them - were absolutely groundless.
+A huge study of TXA in 2012 called CRASH-2 looked at 20,000 patients (half given TXA, half a placebo).
+It proved beyond all doubt that doctors' most common fear about TXA - that it would cause patients to throw a dangerous clot - were absolutely groundless.
+(Remember that term - CRASH-2.
+Ask your doctor if he is familiar with the CRASH-2 study.)

-Hence, the 30% of operating teams that are not using TXA or something similar is a concern.
-What has prevented the adoption of what is essentially a miracle drug?
+30% of surgical teams not using TXA, or something similar, is a concern.
+What has inhibited the adoption of what is essentially a miracle drug?

-Of the centers that did not use antifibrinolytics, two factors were predominantly cited: surgeon preference and concerns about side effects.
+Of the centers that did not use antifibrinolytics, two factors were predominantly cited: 1., surgeon preference, and 2., concerns about side effects.

-Since CRASH-2 proved that the side effects were minimal, what's the remaining hold up?
+Since CRASH-2 proved beyond doubt that the side effects were minimal, what's the remaining hold up?
 "Surgeon preference."

 Really????